-There are plenty of other factors you'll need to take into account, so check out our guide to choosing the best online share trading platform for more details.
+There are plenty of factors you'll need to take into account when choosing a broker, so check out our guide to choosing the best online share trading platform for more details.

-You may not realise it but share trading platforms are technically online brokers – only without the personal interaction.
+Just to clear up any confusion, share trading platforms are technically brokers – only without the personal interaction.
 If you're looking to buy shares online, you can use the table above to compare apps.

-There are a few ways you can buy shares without a broker:
+However, there are also a few ways you can buy shares without a broker at all:

-Managed funds.
+- Managed funds.
 You access shares without a broker by investing in a managed fund or your superannuation.
-These are funds that typically hold multiple company stocks which are selected by a fund manager.
-They’re a good option if you’d prefer an expert to help you choose.
+These funds typically hold multiple company stocks which are selected by a fund manager.

 - IPOs.
 Some crowd-funding platforms allow you to buy shares when a company first lists on a stock exchange, called an Initial Public Offering (IPO).

 - Your company.
 Some firms offer their staff company shares as part of their employment contract.
 These are called employee share schemes.